pawankr101/Dakiya/notes/self-signed-ssl-cert-generation.md

 ### Usage

-* install `localhost.ca.cer` as trusted ca certificate in local system.
+* install `localhost.ca.cer` as trusted CA Certificate in local system.
 * Use the `localhost.key` and `localhost.crt` files in your local server SSL/TLS configuration.

 ### Note